What does Trump’s announcement on the border wall mean for money transfers?

 Tips for picking up cash in Mexico

 Whether you’re picking up cash in Mexico or any other country, take a safety-first approach.
 Use common sense, such as keeping your cash hidden and depositing it with your bank as soon as possible.
-Taking a friend along when you to collect funds may also be a good idea.
+Taking a friend along with you to collect the funds is also a good idea.